Dale Maple

-Dale H. Maple (September 10, 1920 – May 28, 2001) was a private in the United States Army in World War II who helped two German POWs escape in 1943.
+Dale H. Maple (September 10, 1920 – May 28, 2001) was a private in the United States Army in World War II who helped two German prisoners of war (POWs) escape in 1943.
 The POWs were recaptured, and Maple was court-martialed for aiding the enemy and sentenced to death by hanging.
 He was the first American soldier ever convicted of a crime equivalent to treason.
 However, his sentence was first commuted to life imprisonment, then to ten years.
 Maple was released from prison in October 1950.

 Early life and education

 Maple was born in San Diego, California on September 10, 1920.
 His working-class parents were of English and Irish extraction.

 Maple graduated first in his class of 585 from San Diego High School at the age of sixteen and won a scholarship to Harvard University.
 In 1941, he received a bachelor's degree in comparative philology magna cum laude, specializing in German, from Harvard and was a member of Phi Beta Kappa.
 An FBI agent later described him as "one of the most intelligent men I have ever had the opportunity to interview".
 However, Maple was pressured into resigning from the university German Club for singing the "Horst-Wessel-Lied" and other Nazi songs.
 When he told The Crimson student newspaper that "even a bad dictatorship is better than a good democracy", he was also dismissed from the campus Reserve Officers' Training Corps.

 Aiding the enemy

 As a result of his pro-German activities, when Maple enlisted in February 1942, both the Army and the FBI kept files on him.
 He was assigned, along with others under suspicion, to the 620th Engineer General Service Company, one of only a handful of units which were not allowed to bear arms.
 On December 5, 1943, a detachment of the company was assigned to guard prisoners of war at Camp Hale in Colorado.
-Fraternization between guards and prisoners was noticed (and resented) by ski troopers of the 10th Mountain Division who were training there; many of the division's ski instructors were Austrian emigres.
+Fraternization between guards and prisoners was noticed (and resented) by ski troopers of the 10th Mountain Division who were training there; many of the division's ski instructors were Austrian émigrés.

 Maple and three others in the 620th plotted an escape.
 Maple purchased a 1934 REO sedan and, on February 15, 1944, picked up Afrika Korps Sergeants Heinrich Kikillus and Erhard Schwichtenberg from a work detail without attracting attention.
 After 36 hours of driving, they were within 17 mi of the Mexican border when they ran out of gas.
 The trio walked into Mexico, where they were arrested by a Mexican customs official and turned over to American authorities.